If I were to describe Indian street food with just one word, it would be “colorful”. It’s an assault on the senses in the best ways possible.

 During the Holi festival, a special type of kanji vadas is prepared using chakundar kanji.
 Chakundar kanji is a type of kanji made with fermented beetroot and carrots that give the liquid a rich red color.

 Kachori is a type of chaat made with deep-fried breads.
 It’s popular throughout India where it goes by many names like kachauri, katchuri, and kachodi.

 You can’t tell from this picture but the kachori itself is shaped like a round flattened ball (similar to aloo tikki) filled with a stuffing.
 Depending on where it’s from, fillings can vary but common stuffing ingredients include yellow moong dal, urad dal, besan (gram flour), black pepper, chili powder, cumin, and other spices.
 From what I understand, kachori is usually savory but it can also be sweet.

 Kachori can be eaten on its own or in this case, drenched in gravy.
 I had this version from a stall in Chandni Chowk that was smothered in aloo ki sabzi, which is a type of spicy potato curry.
 According to my guide, this stall is known for serving some of the best kachori in Delhi.

 13. Aloo Tikki

 Aloo tikki can be made with or without a stuffing.
 To prepare, boiled potatoes are mashed and formed into patties before being filled with ingredients like coriander, peas, chana dal, and different herbs and spices.
-The patties are then deep-fried and served with a sauce like tamarind chutney, green coriander chutney, or dahi.
+The patties are then deep-fried and served with a sauce like tamarind chutney, green coriander chutney, tomato chutney, or dahi.

 Samosa is one of the most popular dishes in Indian cuisine.
 It’s widely available throughout India as street food or as an appetizer or snack at restaurants, cafes, and gatherings.